Shanshashvili/bash-lab-scripts/README.md

-# Bash Lab Scripts
+# Bash Loops

-This repository contains various Bash script exercises used for labs.
-Each script is stored in its own branch for clarity and organization.
+## Task
+A script that takes a string as an argument and returns its reverse version, changing uppercase letters to lowercase and back

-## Branches
+## Check

-- **loop**
+`./loops1.sh "Hello World"`

+DLROw OLLEh

+`./loops1.sh "bash"`

+HSAB

+`./loops1.sh "OBOBA"`

+abobo